destructurama/attributed/README.md

 - **ShowLast:** Shows the last x characters in the property value.
 - **PreserveLength:** If set, it will swap out each character with the default value.
 Note that this property will be ignored if Text has been set to custom value.

+Masking works for all properties calling `ToString()` on their values.
 Note that masking also works for properties of type `IEnumerable<string>` or derived from it, for example, `string[]` or `List<string>`.

 ### Examples